 The NNAT3 is a nonverbal measure of general ability.
 The Highly Capable Department uses the NNAT3 to predict student’s cognitive potential, irrespective of their verbal ability, primary language, or time spent in school.
 The NNAT3 is a 30-minute online test that will be administered during the school day.
 When used as a screening instrument, it can be administered to entire classrooms, in the classroom, and proctored by the classroom teacher.
 When used during the assessment process, trained proctors will administer the NNAT3 at a predetermined location and time of day, within the student’s school.

-The BAS assists in determining a student’s independent and instructional reading levels.
-Classroom teachers are able to observe the student reading behaviors one-on-one, engage in comprehension conversations that go beyond retelling, and make informed decisions regarding instruction.
+The IRR measures a student's reading level on a scale of A-Z, with Z being the most advanced level on the scale.
+Classroom teachers are able to observe the student's reading behaviors one-on-one, engage in comprehension conversations that go beyond retelling, and make informed decisions regarding instruction.
 In Part I of the assessment, the student reads aloud from leveled fiction or nonfiction text while the teacher observes and notes the reader’s behaviors.
 In Part 2, the teacher conducts a comprehension conversation.
 Primary grade teachers in Northshore administer the test according to the district’s assessment calendar.